"Who dares to teach must never cease to learn."

 Welcome to the Supervisor's Salon.
 At first glance, "salon" may bring to mind fashion, hair, or nails, but in 19th century Paris, "salon" meant the gathering of notable people in the house of a preeminent person or family to discuss important issues of the day.
 Like this latter type of salon, this webpage is designed for supervisors of Gallaudet University's Department of Counseling to gather, and explore and share information about counseling and supervision.

-The Department of Counseling faculty hope you find this site helpful in keeping up-to-date on traditional and contemporary counseling and supervision issues.
+The faculty in the Department of Counseling hope you find this site helpful in keeping up-to-date on traditional and contemporary counseling and supervision issues.
 Please feel free to pull up your chair, grab a warm drink, and spend some time with us here.

 Click on the links within each category below to see more information.